lucasaec/cs680Calabrese/PA7/README.md

 Configuration file

 ## Note
-It may take a while for eberything to load. to
+It may take a while for everything to load when starting the program.

-Disable Clicks on the menu disables the left and right clicks of the mouse.
+Disable Clicks on the menu disables the left and right clicks of the mouse that is used for reversing directions.
+You can still click on the menu when this is pressed.

 The "Scaled View" and "Undo Changes" do not perform any functions or changes.